-Disney PhotoPass On-Ride Photos – Soon you will be able to receive your on-ride photos for free as part of the Genie+ service.
+Disney PhotoPass On-Ride Photos – Starting March 20, 2023, can now receive their on-ride photos for free as part of the Genie+ service.
 All ride photos for that day will be automatically uploaded into your My Disney Experience account where you can download them.

 Other PhotoPass photos from around the park such as with the characters and in front of the landmarks like Cinderella Castle are not included with Genie+ and you will need to purchase the standards PhotoPass service separately if you want those.

 Audio Tales – These are audio clips to listen to that provide extra information and trivia about the parks and attractions you probably didn’t know before.
 They can be fun to listen to while passing the time in line for an attraction.

 We don’t think these extra features justify the extra cost that Genie+ incurs, and your main motive for buying the service should be the line-skipping aspect.
 However, some of them are fun to use if you are buying it anyway.

 Even though the Disney Genie+ service does include more than 40 attractions and experiences at Disney World, not all of the attractions are included.